 The volunteers were concerned and did some investigating.
 They discovered that the adopter was a hog hunter, and one of his dogs had been killed by a hog two weeks earlier.
 He had posted videos of his dogs fighting with a hog, and volunteers say that on July 19, he posted that one of his dogs had been killed by a hog.
 He also posted that the local “pound” was full of “hunting dogs” up for adoption.
 He added, “lmao.”

-Scott Trebatoski, the shelter director, also doesn’t care if heartworm positive dogs get the treatment they need to stay healthy — adopters are not required to get dogs treatment.
-He doesn’t care if people adopt multiple dogs and turn around and sell them the next day — for any purpose.
+Scott Trebatoski, the shelter director, and those who make shelter policy also don’t seem to care if heartworm positive dogs get the treatment they need to stay healthy — adopters are not required to get dogs treatment.
+They don’t seem to care if people adopt multiple dogs and turn around and sell them the next day — for any purpose.
 In fact, not only does the shelter director refuse to implement an application system, he also stymies the efforts of volunteers to make sure dogs go to homes where they will be safe, and their efforts to follow up on the fates of the dogs adopted out to anyone.

 Tom was the sweet dog who was adopted with Stanley.
 According to local volunteers, the day after his adoption, Stanley was listed online for $50 as a hog hunter.
 After that post, Stanley disappeared.
 Tom was not seen again after leaving the shelter with the same adopter.
 And two months later, after having adopted two dogs, this person posted: